How

 Christmas.

 Below is a list of what the children from the Valle de las Garzas orphanage would most like to have.
 The photos for this story were taken last year at Christmas when your gifts were taken to the children.
 Children at the Las Garzas orphanage are some of the poorest and most needy in Manzanillo.
-They range in age from 18 months to 14 years.
-The 40-bed facility is run by nuns, and though it is large, it is not very well-equipped.
+This year, they range in age from 3 to 13 years.
+Currently, there are 19 children in the home, roughly 50% boys and 50% girls.
+The 40-bed facility is run by 3 nuns (along with volunteers from the church), and though it is large, it is not very well-equipped.
 The children have virtually no toys, and very few clothes.
 It is dependent mostly on private donations to keep it running.
 There are several other orphanages and care facilities in Manzanillo, as well as a home for the elderly.
 Directions on where to bring your gifts follow at the bottom of this story.

 Last